 Meet Mrs. Traxler- PS 51's Music Teacher!

 Katie Traxler is originally from Thibodaux, Louisiana.
 She moved to NYC with her husband Jude in 2008.
 She has been teaching music at PS 51 since 2010.
 Katie holds a BME and MM degrees from Louisiana State University, as well as an Orff-Schulwerk Certification from Belmont University and the Trevor Institute.
 She has also successfully completed Level 1 Exams in Dalcroze Eurhythmics and earned her Kodaly Level 1 Certification from NYU.
-Currently she is serving her fourth year as President of the New York City Chapter of the American Orff Schulwerk Association and is a member of the AOSA Advocacy Committee.
-She teaches after school guitar and ukulele classes for Abundant Waters as well as 2 Recorder Ensembles, Orff Ensemble, and 2 Choruses for interested PS 51 students in the upper grades.
+Currently she is serving as Region V Representative of the American Orff Schulwerk Association and teaching for the NYC Orff Schulwerk Certification Program.
+She teaches after school guitar and ukulele classes for Abundant Waters as well as 2 Recorder Ensembles, Orff Ensemble, and Chorus for interested PS 51 students in the upper grades.
 To learn more, visit her website at www.katietraxler.com.